kubevirt/kubevirt.github.io/labs/kubernetes/lab2.md

 {% include scriptlets/lab2/09_create_vm1.sh -%}
 ```

 This will create and start a Virtual Machine named vm1.
-We can use the following command to check our Virtual Machine is running and to gather its IP.
+We can use the following command to check our Virtual Machine is running and to `gather its IP`.
 You are looking for the IP address beside the `virt-launcher` pod.

 ```
 {% include scriptlets/lab2/10_view_pods.sh -%}